EpsilonSolutions/netscaler-command-reference/docs/network/vlan/vlan.md

 <b>mtu</b>
 Specifies the maximum transmission unit (MTU), in bytes.
 The MTU is the largest packet size, excluding 14 bytes of ethernet header and 4 bytes of crc, that can be transmitted and received over this VLAN.

+<b>sharing</b>
+If sharing is enabled, then this vlan can be shared across multiple partitions by binding it to all those partitions.
+If sharing is disabled, then this vlan can be bound to only one of the partitions.

 <b>partitionName</b>
 Name of the Partition to which this vlan bound to.